Durishn/WPTheme_CityOfGuelph/README.md

 # TwentyTwelve-CityOfGuelph
-TESTDEVELOP This repository holds all the code for the custom-built WordPress theme which runs the City of Guelph municipal website.
+This repository holds all the code for the custom-built WordPress theme which runs the City of Guelph municipal website.
 The theme was built as a child theme of the popular Twenty Twelve wordpress theme

 ## Installation
 Download this theme via WP Pusher or by pulling the repository and dropping it in the themes folder along with the twenty twelve theme.